docker/docs/engine/installation/windows/docker-ee.md

 Docker Enterprise Edition for Windows Server (*Docker EE*) enables native Docker containers on Windows Server.
-Windows Server 2016 and later versions are supported (currently Windows Server 2016 and Windows Server 1709).
+Windows Server 2016 and later versions are supported.
 The Docker EE installation package includes everything you need to run Docker on Windows Server.
 This topic describes pre-install considerations, and how to download and install Docker EE.